mhollfelder/openvent/docs/06_prototype/prototype1st.md

 </p>

 For a first test with a balloon, one NEMA-17 stepper motor with `0.5 Nm` was used with a voltage of `6 V`.
 Here, the device had problems with compressing the balloon as the power was too low.\
-The second test with `12 V` and the same setup showed better results as the balloon got more squeezed.
+The second test with `12 V` and the same setup showed better results as the balloon got more squeezed.\
+Current limitation up to `1 A` was applied to the driver for initial testing.

 Here, you can find the two videos: